COACHING STAFFCoaching Staff

 Education: High Performance Coaching, Sport (2008) and UKCC Level 4 Elite Coaching (2016) from University of Central Lancashire

-Mike Bernard - Women's Head Coach/Academy Coach
+Mike Bernard - Academy Coach

-Michael Bernard is entering his fourth season at Myerscough and second as head coach of the women’s programme.
+Michael Bernard is entering his fifth season at Myerscough and second as head coach of the women’s programme.
 Bernard, who was named WEABL Conference Coach of the Year, previously coached the Under-18 Men and Division 4 teams during his tenure at the Academy.
 He was awarded an Honorary Fellowship by Myerscough College in 2015 for his services to British Basketball.

 Prior to joining the Myerscough coaching staff, Bernard had a storied professional career that began in 2002 and spanned 12 different clubs across Europe.
 He played for Seth Greenberg (Long Beach State, USF, Virginia Tech) at the University of South Florida after spending two years at Coffeyville Community College.
 Bernard learned his trade as a junior with the Manchester Giants — where he returned in 2012 to finish his professional career — from 1994-98.

 Experience: 12 years of professional European basketball (2002-2015); two-year member of the University of South Florida basketball team; two years at Coffeyville Community College

 Troy Culley - Academy Coach